mikeshultz/ledger-eth-lib/README.md

 Ethereum app for the [Ledger hardware wallets](https://www.ledger.com/).
 It's goal is to make interfacing with the Ledger nice and simple with well known Ethereum+Python tools.

+## Web3.py Integration

+ledger-eth-lib provides a Web3.py middleware.
+It will automatically intercept the relevant JSON-RPC calls and respond with data from your Ledger device.

+    from web3.auto import w3
+    from ledgereth.web3 import LedgerSignerMiddleware
+    w3.middleware_onion.add(LedgerSignerMiddleware)

+### Intercepted JSON-RPC methods:

+- `eth_sendTransaction`
+- `eth_accounts`

 ## Quickstart

 ### Get Accounts